hammingweight/fim_sidecar/README.md

 ## Getting this Code Production-ready
-There are at least three improvements that should be made to run file integrity monitoring from a sidecar:
+There are at least two improvements that should be made to run file integrity monitoring from a sidecar:
 * Use proper intrusion detection software like AIDE or [Tripwire](https://tripwire.com) rather than hacking some MD5 integrity checking together
-* Run the `fim` container with the minimum privileges needed
 * Provide a dynamic admission controller to create the pod definitions for the monitored container.
 See the next subsection.

 ### Writing a FIM admission controller